sachin-iam/sachin-iam/README.md

 ## 👨‍💻 About Me
 Building scalable full-stack web and SaaS applications with AI integrations.
-Passionate about clean UI, REST APIs, databases, and cloud deployment.
+Focused on clean UI, REST APIs, databases, and cloud deployment.

 ---